Many couples who marry experience tensions and problems in their relationship. Hans Asperger (1944)

 Jurintha and Rob have been married for 20 years, but he was formally diagnosed just two years ago.
 She had long suspected something was different about Rob.
 Jurintha’s lightbulb moment came 11 years ago when her younger son was diagnosed with Asperger’s.
 “Our son’s behaviours and diagnosis are what quickly led me to believe my husband also had Asperger’s,” she says.

 Jurintha describes Rob as functioning as an adult on an intellectual level but as a child on an emotional one.
 The couple has experienced many relationship pitfalls because of Asperger’s, but perhaps the most significant issue has been Rob’s lack of empathy, she says.
 This issue came to a head a few years ago when their older son had a life-threatening bicycle accident while staying with his grandparents in Maine.
 Jurintha and Rob were at a business event in Boston, but Rob didn’t want to leave to be at his son’s bedside.
-Rob believed his parents had the situation under control so it was unnecessary to make a 2.5-hour drive.
+Rob believed his parents had the situation under control, so it was unnecessary to make a 2.5-hour drive.

 Jurintha finally convinced Rob that they had to go.
 “The first question my son asked was ‘Did you leave work right away to come up?’”
 Jurintha says.
 “I had to lie.
-Rob didn’t see how upset my younger son was and how exhausted his parents were either.
+Rob didn’t see how upset my younger son was and how exhausted his parents were, either.
 He started working the next day.”

 4 Ways to Cope When Your Partner Has Asperger’s Syndrome

-Set clear rules about parenting.
+2. Set clear rules about parenting.
 The Asperger’s partner needs to agree to stop talking to or disciplining the child in certain situations if the non-Asperger’s parent says to.
-The Asperger’s partner might be missing something the other parent can pick up on.
-Discuss the situation as a couple and work out a solution.
+The Asperger’s partner might be missing something that the other parent can pick up on.

 Both Jurintha and Tim stress how much they love their partners and are committed to their relationships.
 “In the end, we love each other, we both know this and are learning to cope with each other,” Jurintha says.
 A little humour doesn’t hurt either.
 “We have a funny thing we say to each other: ‘You drive me crazy!’
 ‘Ditto!’
 It’s just as challenging for him to cope with me as it is to cope with him.”